 A study conducted by Litmus shows that almost 60% of emails in 2017 were opened on mobile devices.

 Therefore, email marketing is a cutting-edge approach to replace mobile and SMS-promotion.
-It possesses series of benefits that neither SMS nor mobile calls have:
+It possesses a series of benefits that neither SMS nor mobile calls have:

 - email marketing works on all mobile devices, not just phones;